3liz/lizmap-web-client/lib/php5redis/README.md

 		- Redis implements the __call magic method.
 Any non-implemented redis method can be called via ->methodname(param1, ...)
-	1.2 - pipeline support. ->pipeline_begin() and then execute any number of commands - each will return null Then run ->pipeline_responses() to get all of the responses as array and end the pipeline mode
+	1.2 - pipeline support. ->pipeline_begin() and then execute any number of commands - each will return null Then run ->pipeline_responses() to get all of the responses as array and end the pipeline mode 1.2.1 - fix quit() error, undefined variable on connection errors, and add closing during destruction of the object